- Nice look, comfortable to wear 24/7

-But there's a lot to like on this Huawei Watch GT3.
+But there's a lot to like about this Huawei Watch GT3.

-Huawei hasn't made radical changes with the overall look of the GT3 when you see how it compares to the GT2.
+Huawei hasn't made radical changes to the overall look of the GT3 when you see how it compares to the GT2.

-There are refinements and brought in elements from the Huawei Watch 3, and the result is something that's still sleek, good-looking and definitely geared towards men.
+There are refinements and brought-in elements from the Huawei Watch 3, and the result is something that's still sleek, good-looking, and geared toward men.
 However, there is a smaller, unisex size.

 We had the black fluoroelastomer one, which uses a traditional watch buckle and felt comfortable to wear day and night and didn't cause any sort of irritation.

-On the case you've got two physical buttons with the one further up the case now modelled on a watch crown, which was a key design feature introduced on the Huawei Watch 3.
+On the case, you've got two physical buttons with the one further up the case now modeled on a watch crown, which was a key design feature introduced on the Huawei Watch 3.

 That means you can twist it to scroll through screens and zoom in and out of apps like maps.
-The bottom button is assigned to getting you quick access to the workout tracking screen, but you can still customise to be a shortcut to another feature you more regularly use.
+The bottom button is assigned to get you quick access to the workout tracking screen, but you can still customize it to be a shortcut to another feature you regularly use.

-As we said, there isn't wholesale changes made by Huawei here and that's not necessarily a bad thing.
-The Huawei Watch 3 definitely feels more classic watch in terms of look, while the GT3 feels stylish but with a slightly more sports watch edge to it.
+As we said, there aren't wholesale changes made by Huawei here and that's not necessarily a bad thing.
+The Huawei Watch 3 feels more classic watch in terms of look, while the GT3 feels stylish but with a slightly more sports watch edge to it.

 Now the GT3 runs on the same HarmonyOS operating system as the Huawei Watch 3.

-What that HarmonyOS brings is a software that's a bit more fully formed than LiteOS in terms of its capabilities as a smartwatch.
-It brings the new-look app grid, some slicker looking user interface animations and crucially, an app store.
+What that HarmonyOS brings is software that's a bit more fully formed than LiteOS in terms of its capabilities as a smartwatch.
+It brings the new-look app grid, some slicker-looking user interface animations, and crucially, an app store.

 Outside of the HarmonyOS extras, a lot of what we saw on the GT2 as far as using it as a smartwatch remains the same.
 It does work with Android and iOS devices, but the former will get the most complete experience including access to the built-in music player.